MyVideoResu-me/myvideoresume/README.md

 - [Sentiment Analysis](https://myvideoresu.me/Tools/SentimentAnalysis).
 Allows you to verify that the content of your resume is positive.
 - [Resume Summarization](https://myvideoresu.me/Tools/SummarizeResume).
 Allows you to summarize your resume.
 - [Job + Resume Match](https://myvideoresu.me/Tools/JobResumeMatch).
 Allows you to analyze your resume with a job description.
 Determine if you are a good match.

+## ⚒️ Resume Builder (Coming Soon)
+## 🔍 Resume Parser
-- [PDF Resume to JSON Resume Converter](https://myvideoresu.me/Tools/pdftojson).
+- [PDF Resume to JSON Resume Parser](https://myvideoresu.me/Tools/pdftojson).
 Allows you convert your resume into a standard JSON format.

-## ⚒️ Resume Builder (Coming Soon)
-## 🔍 Resume Parser (Coming Soon)

 ## 📚 Tech Stack